Vanilagy/Marbleland/docs/api.md

 # API Documentation

 All of Marbleland's functionality can be accessed programatically through an API which is documented here.
 A few notes on the format: If in JSON form, response and request body types are specified using the **TypeScript type syntax**.
-All query parameters are always optional.
+All query parameters not marked with a * are optional.

 - [Authentication](#authentication)
 - [API endpoints](#api-endpoints)